 To add to my delight, I found out that Louisiana residents received free admission to the Botanical Garden on Wednesdays, courtesy of the Helis Foundation.

 The Helis Foundation is a Louisiana private foundation established and funded by the William Helis Family in 1955.

-According to The Helis Foundation website, the Foundation has the mission of “striving to advance access to the arts and continuing a family legacy of philanthropic support to the New Orleans community.”
+The Helis Foundation website states that the Foundation has the mission of “striving to advance access to the arts and continuing a family legacy of philanthropic support to the New Orleans community.”

 Chihuly Rose Crystal Tower

 After doing some research, I found an online article written by Sue Strachan of the New Orleans Advocate newspaper that surprised me.